Post offices, beloved community hubs, fight virus-era threat

 “Here," she said, “it is the center of community.”

-Earlier this month, its Board of Directors appointed Republican fundraiser Louis DeJoy to serve as the next Postmaster General.

-All told, more than 2,000 have tested positive for the coronavirus, the Postal Service said.
-A union spokesman said 61 have died.
+Many of the nation’s 630,000 postal employees are facing new risks during the COVID-19 outbreak, as they sort mail or make daily rounds to reach people in far-flung locales.
+More than 2,000 of them have tested positive for the virus, and a union spokesman says 61 workers have died.

+For most Americans, mail deliveries to homes or post boxes are their only routine contact with the federal government.
+It’s a service they seem to appreciate: The agency consistently earns “favorability” marks that top 90%.

-Trump has threatened to block the Postal Service from COVID-19 relief funding unless it quadruples the package rates it charges large customers like Amazon, owned by nemesis Jeff Bezos.
+Yet it’s not popular with one influential American: President Donald Trump, who has threatened to block the U.S. Postal Service from COVID-19 relief funding unless it quadruples the package rates it charges large customers like Amazon, owned by Jeff Bezos.
 Bezos also owns The Washington Post, whose coverage rankles Trump.

 “He is willing to sacrifice the U.S. Postal Service and its 630,000 employees because of petty vindictiveness and personal retaliation against Jeff Bezos,” Rep. Gerry Connolly, D-Va., said last week.
 “That would be a tragic outcome.”

-Note: This story has been corrected to show the name of the postal union president is Mark Dimondstein, not Michael.